Murder defendant in Nia Wilson case removed after profanity-laced tirade, victim's family calls it an act

 #DEVELOPING John Lee Cowell’s tirade came after only 15 minutes of cross-examination by @AlamedaCountyDA prosecutor, who was about to show Cowell slow-motion video of attack that killed Wilson in 2018.
 Cowell became agitated and kept repeating “What is it that we’re watching?!”— Laura Anthony (@LauraAnthony7) February 13, 2020

-As the prosecutor tried to show a slow-motion video, Cowell kept interrupting, finally yelling "Back the f*%# down. and when he was ordered to leave the witness stand.
-"Now they can't force me to say sh** if I'm f*#*ing leaving."
+As the prosecutor tried to show a slow-motion video, Cowell kept interrupting, finally yelling "Back the f*%# down."
+When he was ordered to leave the witness stand, "Now they can't force me to say sh** if I'm f*#*ing leaving."

 #BREAKING Nia Wilson murder defendant John Lee Cowell escorted out of courtroom after profanity-laced trade at @AlamedaCountyDA prosecutor.
 “Now they can’t force me to say sh*# if I’m f***ing leaving.”
 Testified for just 15 minutes. #abc7now— Laura Anthony (@LauraAnthony7) February 13, 2020